LGBTQ+ Relationship Counselling Article

 Why Men in Relationships Considers Counselling 💔

-What brings a male couple in to counselling?
+What brings male couples to counselling?
 (Alanjvm)

-Maybe repeated arguments have started to circle without ever reaching a resolution.
-Maybe intimacy has faded into a silence.
+Maybe old arguments have started to repeat without ever reaching a resolution.

-Sometimes the problem isn’t about conflicts, but there is a quiet sense of disconnection; a feeling that you’re living side by side rather than together.
+Sometimes the problem isn’t about conflicts, but there is a quiet sense of disconnection – a feeling that you’re living side by side rather than together.

 Men – friends or boyfriends – who are drifting apart may not know who to turn to for help.